1. Blog

 Proving your written communication skills is not difficult in a job application.
 Your resume is a prime example of your ability to use language to persuade and impress.

 4. Visual communication skills.
 Every picture tells a thousand words.
-In a world where attention spans are plummeting and technology enables the creation of arresting graphics and stunning presentations, the ability to communicate your ideas visually is rapidly becoming a desirable hiring trait across many careers such as content marketeers.
+In a world where attention spans are plummeting and technology enables the creation of arresting graphics and stunning presentations, the ability to communicate your ideas visually is rapidly becoming a desirable hiring trait across many careers.

 For certain careers, the opportunity of including a portfolio with your resume is commonplace.
 Sharing a link to social media profiles is also a way of giving a future employer an idea of your visual communication style.